Adeshppp/Java-Course/out/production/Java-Course/Hibernate/ReadMe.md

 3. @Column(name="column_name) : Changes the name of a column/variable
 4. @Table(name="table_name)
 5. @Transient : if we declare any variable with @Transient then it won't take that variable as a column in DB.
-6. @Embeddable : When there are 2 POJO classes and one of them is entity and another one is used as a type to one of the columns in entity class then on that type class we can add @Embeddable annotation whcih merges that class into entity class table , basically it does not create another table, but add new fields in that table.
+6. @Embeddable : When there are 2 POJO classes and one of them is entity and another one is used as a type to one of the columns in entity class then on that type class we can add @Embeddable annotation whcih merges that class into entity class table , basically it does not create another table.

 ## Hibernate Mapping Relations

-1. One to One : @OneToOne
+1. One to One
-2. One to Many : @OneToMany
+2. One to Many
-3. Many to One : @ManyToOne
+3. Many to One
-4. Many to Many : @ManyToMany
+4. Many to Many